Graduate Faculty; Undergraduate Instructor, University of Toronto St. George

 and Sola Gratia: English Literature and the Secular Ways of Grace

 for which he was awarded a 2012-13 Guggenheim Fellowship and which analyzes the ways in which the religious doctrine of grace morphs into all kinds of surprisingly different, secular forms of cultural surplus.
 A former President of the Milton Society of America and Visiting Fellow at All Souls College, Oxford, he was recently elected a Fellow of the Royal Society of Canada.
 He is the founder and coordinator of the annual international Canada Milton Seminar and a passionate graduate and undergraduate teacher, recent prizes including the Northrop Frye Award for Excellence in Teaching and Research (2008), Finalist for the TVO Best Lecturer Competition (2009), and the President’s Teaching Award (2010).Publications

 In progress.
 Early Modern Nationalism and Milton’s England,

 ed. with David Loewenstein (University of Toronto Press, 2008). *Winner of the 2009 Irene Samuel Memorial Prize.
 Discontinuities: New Essays on Renaissance Literature and Criticism,

 ed. with Viviana Comensoli (University of Toronto Press, 1998).
 Imagination and the Presence of Shakespeare in “Paradise Lost”

 (University of Wisconsin Press, 1985).
+Some Recent Articles:

 “Churchill’s War Horse: Children’s Literature and the Pleasures of War.”
 Approaching War: From Gardens to Trenches

 , ed.
-Peter Hunt and Lissa Paul (Ashgate, forthcoming 2014).
+Peter Hunt and Lissa Paul (Ashgate, forthcoming 2016).

 “Obnoxious Satan: Milton, Neo-Roman Justice, and the Burden of Grace

 d, ed.
-Don Beecher et al (University of Toronto Press, forthcoming 2014).
+Don Beecher et al (University of Toronto Press, 2015).

 “Lament for a Nation?
 Milton’s Readie and Easie Way and the Turn to Satire

 , ed.
 Laura Knoppers (Oxford University Press, 2012).

 “The New Presentism and its Discontents

+, ed.
 Ann Coiro and Thomas Fulton (Cambridge University Press, 2012).

 “Milton in the Far North” Milton and the Questions of History